lesomnus/proto-orm/README.md

 Designed with inspiration from [*Ent*](https://entgo.io/), it supports [*gRPC*](https://grpc.io/) auto-generation based on *Ent*.
 I look forward to supporting more backends beyond *Ent*.

+> [!WARNING]
+> ### Use at Your Own Risk
+> This project is in a highly experimental state, and breaking API changes may occur without prior notice.

 ## Peek

 ```protobuf